ChiranjitPatel/openLANE-Sky130/README.md

 RUN CTS
 To run Clock tree Synthesis, the steps till placement have to be performed.
 Once this is complete cts is done as follows :

 ![](images/4/1.png)
+A .def file is created post CTS:

 ![](images/4/2.png)
 ![](images/4/3.png)
+timing analysis is done by creating a database file in OpenROAD.
+First you'll have to invoke OpenROAD inside OpenLANE.

 ![](images/4/OR.png)